Chat with us, powered by LiveChat

 • We can certainly help with simplifying a BOM, but knowing exactly what materials we’re expected to use can be very helpful!

-Creating a cable drawing that’s easy to understand and interpret can be pretty difficult, so here are a few pointers to help.
+Creating an assembly drawing that’s easy to understand and interpret as a blueprint for your cable assembly needs can be pretty difficult, so here are the basics if you’re learning, and some additional pointers to help you improve your cable drawing capabilities at the end too.

 • Right angles are easiest to interpret but not always necessary.